parisepigenetics/RASflow_EDC/README.md

 <img src="Tuto_pictures/cluster_chart.pdf.png" alt="drawing" width="500"/>

- On the cluster, the main python script is launched via the shell script `Workflow.sh`, which basically contains only one command `python main_cluster.py ifb` (+ information about the run).
+ On the cluster, the main python script is launched via the shell script `Workflow_<cluster>.sh`, which basically contains only one command `python main_cluster.py ifb/ipop-up` (+ loading of basic modules and information about the run).

 ----